redox-os/book/src/porting-applications.md

 ]
 ```

-- `[source]` - Section for data types that manage the program source (only remove it if you have a `source` folder)
+- `[source]` : Section for data types that manage the program source (only remove it if you have a `source` folder)
-- `source.git` - Git repository of the program (can be removed if a Git repository is not used), you can comment out it to not allow Cookbook to force a `git pull` or change the active branch to `master` or `main`
+- `source.git` : Git repository of the program (can be removed if a Git repository is not used), you can comment out it to not allow Cookbook to force a `git pull` or change the active branch to `master` or `main`
-- `source.upstream` - If you are using a fork of the program source with patches add the program upstream source here (can be removed if the upstream source is being used on the `git` data type)
+- `source.upstream` : If you are using a fork of the program source with patches add the program upstream source here (can be removed if the upstream source is being used on the `git` data type)
-- `source.branch` - Program version Git branch or patched Git branch (can be removed if using a tarball or the `master` or `main` Git branches are being used)
+- `source.branch` : Program version Git branch or patched Git branch (can be removed if using a tarball or the `master` or `main` Git branches are being used)
-- `source.rev` - Git tag or commit hash of the latest stable version or last working commit of the program (can be removed if you are using a tarball or waiting Rust library version updates)
+- `source.rev` : Git tag or commit hash of the latest stable version or last working commit of the program (can be removed if you are using a tarball or waiting Rust library version updates)
+- `source.shallow_clone` : Boolean data type to only download the current commit of source files (Git [shallow clone](https://github.blog/open-source/git/get-up-to-speed-with-partial-clone-and-shallow-clone/)), which can reduce the download/delta processing time a lot and save many storage space (insert `shallow_clone = true`)
-- `source.tar` - Program source tarball (can be removed if a tarball is not used)
+- `source.tar` : Program source tarball (can be removed if a tarball is not used)
-- `source.blake3` - Program source tarball BLAKE3 hash, can be generated using the `b3sum` tool, install with the `cargo install b3sum` command (can be removed if using a Git repository or under porting)
+- `source.blake3` : Program source tarball BLAKE3 hash, can be generated using the `b3sum` tool, install with the `cargo install b3sum` command (can be removed if using a Git repository or under porting)
-- `source.patches` - Data type to load `.patch` files (can be removed if patch files aren't used)
+- `source.patches` : Data type to load `.patch` files (can be removed if patch files aren't used)
-- `"patch1.patch",` - The patch file name (can be removed if the `patches` data type above is not present)
+- `"patch1.patch",` : The patch file name (can be removed if the `patches` data type above is not present)
-- `source.same_as` - Insert the folder of other recipe to make a symbolic link to the `source` folder of other recipe, useful if you want modularity with synchronization
+- `source.same_as` : Insert the folder of other recipe to make a symbolic link to the `source` folder of other recipe, useful if you want modularity with synchronization
-- `source.script` - Data type used when you need to change the build system configuration (to regenerate the GNU Autotools configuration, for example)
+- `source.script` : Data type used when you need to change the build system configuration (to regenerate the GNU Autotools configuration, for example)
-- `[build]` - Section for data types that manage the program compilation and packaging
+- `[build]` : Section for data types that manage the program compilation and packaging
-- `build.template` - Insert the program build system (`cargo` for Rust programs, `configure` for programs using GNU Autotools and `custom` for advanced porting with - custom commands)
+- `build.template` : Insert the program build system (`cargo` for Rust programs, `configure` for programs using GNU Autotools and `custom` for advanced porting with custom commands)
-- `build.cargoflags` - Data type for Cargo flags (string)
+- `build.cargoflags` : Data type for Cargo flags (string)
-- `build.configureflags` - Data type for GNU Autotools flags (array)
+- `build.configureflags` : Data type for GNU Autotools flags (array)
-- `build.cmakeflags` - Data type for CMake flags (array)
+- `build.cmakeflags` : Data type for CMake flags (array)
-- `build.mesonflags` - Data type for Meson flags (array)
+- `build.mesonflags` : Data type for Meson flags (array)
-- `build.dependencies` - Data type to add dynamically or statically linked library dependencies
+- `build.dependencies` : Data type to add dynamically or statically linked library dependencies
-- `"library1",` - Library recipe name (can be removed if the `dependencies` data type above is not present)
+- `"library1",` : Library recipe name (can be removed if the `dependencies` data type above is not present)
-- `build.script` - Data type to load the custom commands for compilation and packaging
+- `build.script` : Data type to load the custom commands for compilation and packaging
-- `[package]` - Section for data types that manage the program package
+- `[package]` : Section for data types that manage the program package
-- `package.dependencies` - Data type to add tools, interpreters or "data files" recipes to be installed by the package manager or build system installer
+- `package.dependencies` : Data type to add tools, interpreters or "data files" recipes to be installed by the package manager or build system installer
-- `"runtime-dependency1",` - Tool, interpreter or data recipe names (can be removed if the `dependencies` data type above is not present)
+- `"runtime-dependency1",` : Tool, interpreter or data recipe names (can be removed if the `dependencies` data type above is not present)

 ### Quick Recipe Template